tarantool-php/client/README.md

 [[$id, $money]] = $space->select(Ctiteria::key([42]));
 ```

 The [PeclPacker](src/Packer/PeclPacker.php) supports object serialization out of the box, no extra configuration
-is needed (however note that it doesn't support MessagePack extensions needed for Tarantool decimals to work and
+is needed (however note that it doesn't support MessagePack extensions needed for Tarantool decimals to work).
-it's [not compatible](https://github.com/msgpack/msgpack-php/issues/137) with PHP 7.4 yet).

 For the [PurePacker](src/Packer/PurePacker.php) you will need to write an extension that converts your objects to
 and from MessagePack structures (for more details, read the  msgpack.php's [README](https://github.com/rybakit/msgpack.php#type-transformers)).
 Once you have implemented your extension, you should register it with the packer object: